Philip Berrigan: Josephites and early priesthood

 In addition to his academic responsibilities, Berrigan became active in the Civil Rights Movement.
 He marched for desegregation and participated in sit-ins and bus boycotts.
 His brother Daniel wrote of him:

-From the beginning, he stood with the urban poor.
-He rejected the traditional, isolated stance of the Church in black communities.
-He was also incurably secular; he saw the Church as one resource, bringing to bear on the squalid facts of racism the light of the Gospel, the presence of inventive courage and hope.

 Berrigan was first imprisoned in 1962/1963.
 During his many prison sentences, he would often hold Bible study class and offer legal educational support to other inmates.
-As a priest, his activism and arrests met with deep disapproval from the leadership of the Catholic Church and Berrigan was moved to Epiphany Apostolic College, the Josephite minor seminary in Newburgh, New York, but he continued his protests.
+As a priest, his activism and arrests met with deep disapproval from the leadership of the Catholic Church, and Berrigan was moved to Epiphany Apostolic College, the Josephite minor seminary in Newburgh, New York, but he continued his protests.
 Working with Jim Forest, in 1964 he founded the Catholic Peace Fellowship in New York City.
 He was moved again to St. Peter Claver Parish in West Baltimore, Maryland, from where he started the Baltimore Interfaith Peace Mission, leading lobbies and demonstrations.

 Protests

 Baltimore Four

 Berrigan and others took increasingly radical steps to bring attention to the anti-war movement.
-The group, later known as the Baltimore Four occupied the Selective Service Board in the Customs House, Baltimore, on October 27, 1967.
-'The Four' were: Berrigan, artist Tom Lewis, writer David Eberhardt, and the Rev. James L. Mengel III.
+The group, later known as the Baltimore Four, occupied the Selective Service Board in the Custom House, Baltimore, on October 27, 1967.
+"The Four" were Berrigan, artist Tom Lewis, writer David Eberhardt, and the Rev. James L. Mengel III.
 Mengel was a United States Air Force veteran and a United Church of Christ pastor.
 Performing a sacrificial, blood-pouring protest, they used their own blood and that from poultry and poured it over selective service (draft) records.
-During their trial Mengel stated that U.S. military forces had killed and maimed not only humans, but also animals and vegetation.
+During their trial, Mengel stated that U.S. military forces had killed and maimed not only humans, but also animals and vegetation.
 Mengel agreed to the action and donated blood, but decided not to actually pour blood.
 Instead he distributed the paperback book version of the New Testament to draft board workers, newsmen, and police.
 Berrigan, in a written statement, noted that his sacrificial and constructive act was meant to protest "the pitiful waste of American and Vietnamese blood in Indochina".

-The trial of the four defendants was postponed due to the assassination of Martin Luther King, Jr. and the subsequent riots in Baltimore and other U.S. cities.
-Eberhardt and Lewis served jail time and Berrigan was sentenced to six years in federal prisons.
+The trial of the four defendants was postponed due to the assassination of Martin Luther King Jr. and the subsequent riots in Baltimore and other U.S. cities.
+Eberhardt and Lewis served jail time, and Berrigan was sentenced to six years in federal prisons.